How to Sleep with a Snorer on Vacation

 Your head hits the pillow and you feel yourself falling into the sleep you so long for after a full day of sightseeing.
 Just as you’re about to succumb to your sweet dreams, IT begins.
 The noise.
-Terrifying to some, irritating to you, telling to a professional.
+Terrifying to some, irritating to you, revealing to a certified ENT doctor.
 Snoring.
 How do you survive a vacation with a snoring partner?

 Ideally, you want to find the underlying cause of the snoring (of which there could be one, or several in tandem), but that’s not what you’re really here to learn about, is it?
 You want to know what to do about it in the moment.
 Let’s go over the options.

 You can buy anything from the cheap and simple foam style, to a high quality, custom molded set specifically designed for your unique ears.
 If the problem is temporary, like a cold or sinus infection, it’s advisable to go with a cheaper pair.
 If you have yet to see the light at the end of the tunnel, a custom set may be worth the investment in the long run.

 Many people swear by white noise machines even if they don’t have a snorer in the room.
 White noise has a calming effect and aids in falling asleep, and even better, it can also help drown out your partner’s unfavorable sleeping noises.

 Pack the Noise-Canceling Headphones (If You Sleep on Your Back)